awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 ### Cross\-Zone Load Balancing<a name="cross-zone-load-balancing"></a>

-If the nodes for your load balancer can distribute requests regardless of Availability Zone, this is known as *cross\-zone load balancing*\.
-With cross\-zone load balancing, the load balancer distributes traffic evenly across all registered targets in all enabled Availability Zones\.
-Otherwise, each load balancer node distributes traffic only to registered targets in its Availability Zone\.
-For example, suppose that you have 10 instances in us\-west\-2a and 2 instances in us\-west\-2b\.
-With cross\-zone load balancing, the load balancer distributes incoming requests evenly across all 12 instances\.
-Otherwise, the 2 instances in us\-west\-2b serve the same amount of traffic as the 10 instances in us\-west\-2a\.
+The nodes for your load balancer distribute requests from clients to registered targets\.
+When cross\-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones\.
+When cross\-zone load balancing is disabled, each load balancer node distributes traffic across the registered targets in its Availability Zone only\.

+The following diagrams demonstrate the effect of cross\-zone load balancing\.
+There are two enabled Availability Zones, with 2 targets in Availability Zone A and 8 targets in Availability Zone B\.
+Clients send requests, and Amazon Route 53 responds to each request with the IP address of one of the load balancer nodes\.
+This distributes traffic such that each load balancer node receives 50% of the traffic from the clients\.
+Each load balancer node distributes its share of the traffic across the registered targets in its scope\.

+If cross\-zone load balancing is enabled, each of the 10 targets receives 10% of the traffic\.
+This is because each load balancer node can route its 50% of the client traffic to all 10 targets\.

+![\[When cross-zone load balancing is enabled\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/images/cross_zone_load_balancing_enabled.png)

+If cross\-zone load balancing is disabled, each of the 2 targets in Availability Zone A receives 25% of the traffic and each of the 8 targets in Availability Zone B receives 6\.25% of the traffic\.
+This is because each load balancer node can route its 50% of the client traffic only to targets in its Availability Zone\.

+![\[When cross-zone load balancing is disabled\]](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/images/cross_zone_load_balancing_disabled.png)

 With Application Load Balancers, cross\-zone load balancing is always enabled\.

-With Network Load Balancers, each load balancer node distributes traffic across the registered targets in its Availability Zone only\.
+With Network Load Balancers, cross\-zone load balancing is disabled by default\.
+After you create a Network Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
+For more information, see [Cross\-Zone Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.

 When you create a Classic Load Balancer, the default for cross\-zone load balancing depends on how you create the load balancer\.
 With the API or CLI, cross\-zone load balancing is disabled by default\.
 With the AWS Management Console, the option to enable cross\-zone load balancing is selected by default\.
 After you create a Classic Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
+For more information, see [Enable Cross\-Zone Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-disable-crosszone-lb.html#enable-cross-zone) in the *User Guide for Classic Load Balancers*\.

 ## Request Routing<a name="request-routing"></a>